CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_kallisto.md

 ## align paired-end reads
 ```
-kallisto quant -i myMouseIndex -o Sample1.mapped -b 100 read1.fastq.gz read2.fastq.gz
+kallisto quant -i inputFastaName.index -o sample1.mapped -b 100 sample1_read1.fastq.gz sample1_read2.fastq.gz
 ```

 ## stranded alignments and bigwigs
-In some cases, you may want to carry out a stranded alignment with the end goal of viewing read 'pile-ups' on a genome browser track.
+In some cases, you may want to carry out a stranded alignment with the end goal of viewing read 'pileups' on a genome browser track.
 This can also be done using Kallisto, but requires a few other programs and steps to get from the Kallisto alignment to bigwig.

 {% include warning.html content="If you've been using your laptop thus far, now would be a good time to consider finding some more compute resources.
 Working with .bam files may be too much for your laptop to handle." %}